jibchain-net/Grant-Proposal/README.md

 ## Author name and contact info
 (please provide a reliable point of contact for the project):

-I understand that I will be required to provide additional KYC information to the Jfinchain Foundation to receive this grant: [Yes/No]
+I understand that I will be required to provide additional KYC information to the Jfinchain  to receive this grant: [Yes/No]

 ## Recipient address: